Kirk Boott: Biography

 When the Boston Manufacturing Company formed the Merrimack Manufacturing Company in 1822, Kirk Boott was sent to Lowell to be the first agent and treasurer, since the current agent, Patrick Tracy Jackson, had to remain in Waltham.
 Under Boott's leadership, the Merrimack Company was extremely profitable.
 When the Proprietors of Locks and Canals, the organization that controlled the canal water and land, was separated from the Merrimack Manufacturing Company, Boott became agent of that firm as well.
 In this position, he sold the water power the Merrimack Company did not use, allowing many other firms to open operations in Lowell.
 The city grew quite rapidly around these factories.
 Boott was also superintendent of the print works.

 Boott, more so than the other founders of Lowell, was involved in the day-to-day operation of the town and the lives of its mill operatives.
 He chose the denomination of the first church (Episcopal), and even was involved in the design of school districts.
 He was moderator of the first town meeting, and was often sent to the state legislature.

 Boott died in his carriage at the corner of Dutton and Merrimack Streets in downtown Lowell on April 11, 1837.
-Some reports say the carriage tipped, other say a back ailment stemming from his time in the military killed him.
+Some reports say the carriage tipped, others say a back ailment stemming from his time in the military killed him.

 Family

-Kirk Boott's father (born in Derby, England, 1750-1817), who was also called Kirk Boott.
+Kirk Boott's father (born in Derby, England, 1750-1817) was also called Kirk Boott.